 - Assign owner.
-Choose this if you wish to directly route the matching notes to a certain person within your organization.
-By default, notes that have been already assigned an owner will be skipped.
-You can always opt out of covering assigned notes, however, opting out will result in re-assigning notes coming from Portal or other integrations.
+Choose this if you wish to directly route the matching notes to a specific person within your organization.
+By default, notes already assigned to an owner will be skipped.
+You can always opt out of covering assigned notes; however, opting out will result in re-assigning notes coming from Portal or other integrations.

 - Add tag.
 Select this if you would like to categorize the matching notes with tags.
 This can be a handy way to indicate product domain (platform-team), content theme (performance, usability), or content type (interview, research note, sales call).

-Once you completed this last step, click on Create automation to finish the setup.
+Once you have completed this last step, click on Create automation to finish the setup.

-On the Insights Automation page, each rule has a title, the date of creation, and the creator indicated.
+On the Insights Automation page, each rule has a title, the creation date, and the creator indicated.

 You have various options to edit and manage your rules.